eoykuus/BART_128/README.md

 1 = balloon start

+2 = balloon pump

-2 = balloon pop
+3 = balloon pop

-3 = balloon banked
+4 = balloon banked

 Automatic marking is still new and is in development.
 The code works via lab recorder, but I need to test its accuracy.